 Greetings!
 Ready to get your brain influence on?

-Inspired by neuromarketing expert Roger Dooley’s SEO Copywriting Certification presentation of last week, today Heather gets into how to write sales copy that turns your readers on…meaning, your readers’ brains.
+Inspired by neuromarketing expert Roger Dooley’s SEO Copywriting Certification presentation, Heather gets into how to write sales copy that turns your readers on…meaning, your readers’ brains.

 If you write sales copy or landing page content, or if you work with copywriters, then you’ll definitely want to tune in and learn how to write sales copy that turns on your prospects’ brains and sparks conversions…